strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 It means that users should move soon to create new KRaft-based clusters only.
 Of course, there are a lot of ZooKeeper-based clusters already running in production out there which need to be migrated.
 The migration process is not trivial and needs a lot of manual intervention, with configuration updates and nodes to be rolled.
-But if you are running your cluster on Kubernetes, we'll see how the Strimzi operator provides a semi-automated approach making the migration a lot easier!
+But if you are running your cluster on Kubernetes, we'll see in an upcoming blog post how the Strimzi operator provides a semi-automated approach making the migration a lot easier!